QCLovers/PyTDSCF/README.md

 - Electronic structure calculation interface for PES preparation

-PyTDSCF gives an option to use JAX as backend, which accelerate large tensornetwork calculation by GPU.
+PyTDSCF gives an option to use JAX as backend, which accelerates large tensornetwork calculation on a GPU.
-(In small calculation, Numpy in CPU is sometimes faster.)
+(For small calculations, NumPy on a CPU is sometimes faster.)

 ## Documentation
 See [Here](https://qclovers.github.io/PyTDSCF/notebook/quick-start.html) !!